 This specialisation will provide you with strong foundational knowledge in stroke management, knowledge transfer and rehabilitation.
-This specialisation will encourage you to focus on how to deliver best-possible patient outcomes through the application of evidence-based research and knowledge transfer.
-Having completed this program, you’ll be able to develop, evaluated and research health initiatives that aim to promote health outcomes in people at risk of stroke or diagnosed with stroke.
+You will focus on how to deliver best-possible patient outcomes through the application of evidence-based research and knowledge transfer.
+Having completed this program, you’ll be able to develop, evaluate and research health initiatives that aim to improve health outcomes in people at risk of stroke or diagnosed with stroke.

 All three specialisations give you the opportunity to choose from wide range of courses including research and statistics, public health, management of chronic diseases, family studies, occupational health and safety, and courses from the other two specialisations in the Health Science program.

 To find out more about where the Master of Heath Science can lead you, visit the 'Careers' tab.

 The University of Newcastle’s Master of Health Science offers an extended educational grounding, preparing you with a broad knowledge base in one of the three specialisations offered by this program.
 All these specialisations will prepare you to critically appraise research literature and apply evidence-based findings in the workplace.

 The Alcohol and Other Drugs specialisation will prepare you to apply evidence-based findings in the workplace and an appreciation of preventative approaches related to alcohol and other drug use, including epidemiology, clinical consequences of use and dependence, explanatory models, history and social context and pharmacology.